Vickylove5223/RecordLane/README.md

 | **Active Development** | ✅ Active | ✅ Active | ✅ Active | ✅ Active | ⚠️ Limited |
 | **Community** | ✅ Growing | ✅ Large | ✅ Growing | ✅ Large | ⚠️ Small |

+## Getting Started

+Once you have RecordLane running (see "How to Run" section below):

+1. **Connect YouTube**: Authorize RecordLane to access your YouTube account
+2. **Choose Recording Mode**: Select screen, camera, or both
+3. **Start Recording**: Click the floating record button
+4. **Review & Share**: Edit your recording and get an instant share link

 ## Demo

 *Demo video will be provided here*